atomisthq/docs/docs/automations/quick-start.md

 the code implementing your event automation, providing it with the information you have requested about the event.

-In this example, we implement an event automation that responds to select commits pushed to a repository.
+In this example, we implement an event automation that is invoked whenever commits are pushed to a repository.
 First, using a [GraphQL subscription][subscription] we define the type of event we want to be notified about.